Big Bad Wolf: Disney's Li'l Bad Wolf

 Li'l Bad Wolf (or just Li'l Wolf as referred to by his friends) is Zeke "Big Bad" Wolf's son.
 In spite of his name, Li'l Bad Wolf wants to be a good little wolf; badness is really the domain of his father.
 Zeke wants his son to be just as bad as he is, but the kindhearted (or, at worst, naive) Li'l Wolf, despite wanting to please his father, cannot bring himself to do others harm.
 Even worse for Zeke, Li'l Wolf's best friends are the Three Little Pigs themselves, and he constantly saves them from his father's appetite.
 Despite disappointing his father, Zeke Wolf was shown to be very fond of his son, and Li'l Wolf of his father.

 Li'l Wolf debuted in his own self-titled series, beginning in the comic book Walt Disney's Comics and Stories #52 (1945).
 The first story was written by Dorothy Strebe and illustrated by Carl Buettner.
 The feature ran regularly through 1957, when it temporarily moved to the back pages of Mickey Mouse.
 Li'l Wolf returned to Comics and Stories in 1961, after which he continued to appear there frequently through 2008.
 Li'l Wolf has in fact starred in more issues of Comics and Stories than any other character except for Mickey Mouse and Donald Duck.

 Apart from Comics and Stories and Mickey Mouse, Li'l Wolf has also appeared in many different Disney anthology comic books, including a number of giant-size specials and a series of one-page text stories in Donald Duck.

 Li'l Bad Wolf's only comic strip appearance was in the Disney Christmas Story for 1963, "Three Little Pigs Christmas Story".
 This sequence was drawn by Floyd Gottfredson, who reinstated Li'l Wolf's sharp teeth.

 From 2003 to 2008, reflecting a trend initiated in European Disney comics, Zeke Wolf increasingly often featured as the title character in new stories himself, although Li'l Wolf continued to play a minor role.

 Li'l Wolf's first animated appearance was in the Raw Toonage short "The Porker's Court".
-However, he later appeared, in a more traditional role, in a self-titled short on Disney's House of Mouse.
+However, he later appeared, in a more traditional role, in a self-titled short on House of Mouse.
 The voice for the animated Li'l Wolf in House of Mouse was provided by Sam Gifaldi.
 Li'l Wolf is not to be confused with the Three Little Wolves, Big Bad Wolf's three mischievous sons who appeared in the cartoon shorts The Three Little Wolves and The Practical Pig, although he closely resembles them.